 For Stormwater Site Plans with engineered elements, the Construction SWPPP is stamped by a professional engineer licensed in the State of Washington in civil engineering.
-If required, attach a page with the project engineer's seal with the following statement: "I hereby state that this Construction Stormwater Pollution Prevention Plan for Applicant Signature for Full Stormwater Package (Sections A through D) I have read and completed the Stormwater Submittal Package and know the information provided to be true and correct.
-Print Applicant Name: Applicant Signature: STOVCWU Date
+If required, attach a page with the project engineer's seal with the following statement: "I hereby state that this Construction Stormwater Pollution Prevention Plan for has been prepared by me or under my supervision and meets the standard of care and expertise which is usual and customary in this community for professional engineers.
+I understand that the City of Mercer Island does not and will not assume liability for the sufficiency, suitability, or performance of Construction SWPPP BMPs prepared by me."
+Applicant Signature for Full Stormwater Package (Sections A through D) I have read and completed the Stormwater Submittal Package and know the information provided to be true and correct.
+Print Applicant Name: Applicant Signature: Date